padrinoDB/ipmr/index.md

     -   B. **param**: This describes an IPM with parameters that are re-sampled from some distribution at each iteration of the model.
-This could be, for example, a multivariate normal defined by covarying slopes and intercepts, or posterior distributions from a Bayesian model.
+This could be, for example, a multivariate normal defined by co-varying slopes and intercepts, or posterior distributions from a Bayesian model.
 All that is required is that the parameters for the distribution are specified and that the function that generates the parameters at each iteration returns